MNFaust/Cowrie-dl/README.md

 Dumps will be uploaded weekly from the Cowrie dl directory.
 For more information on what is collected within the dl directory, [please read here.][1]
 The format will be in a tar.gz.

+# Server Info

+Only one server is collecting this data (at this point).
+The server location is NY,USA.

 # Collaboration

 If others would like to contribute to this repository with other honeypot data/binaries, please feel free to do so.